How CBD Can Help PTSD in Veterans

 CBD Oil vs. Opioids

-Taking CDB oil for PTSD is also an excellent alternative to opioid use.
-The rates of opioid abuse and fatalities are much higher among veterans than the civilian population.
-Veterans are often overprescribed opioids for their pain by overworked VA doctors.
+Taking CBD oil for PTSD is also an excellent alternative to opioid use.
+The opioid abuse and fatalities rates are much higher among veterans than in the civilian population.
+Veterans are often over-prescribed opioids for their pain by overworked VA doctors.

-Sadly, however, cannabidiol and PTSD are two things that do not go together for the majority of veterans suffering from PTSD.
-The Veterans Administration (VA) maintains that CBD has not been approved by the U.S. Food and Drug Administration for use against PTSD and therefore cannot be prescribed.
+Sadly, however, cannabidiol and PTSD are two things that do not go together for most veterans who have PTSD.
+The Veterans Administration (VA) maintains that CBD has not been approved by the U.S. Food and Drug Administration for use against PTSD and, therefore, cannot be prescribed.
 This is incredibly restricting for veterans who rely on VA hospitals and physicians for their medical care.

-How does CBD help PTSD?
+How Does CBD Help PTSD?

 When working usually, CB1 receptors help the body forget or dismiss distressing memories.
-In individuals with PTSD, the CB1 receptors are not working properly.
-CBD assists by modifying the receptors' ability to bind to cannabinoids and also boosts anandamide levels and restores normal CB1 function.
+In individuals with PTSD, the CB1 receptors are not working correctly.
+CBD assists by modifying the receptors' ability to bind to cannabinoids, boosts anandamide levels and restores normal CB1 function.

 The Future of CBD for PTSD